Jump to Site Map | Skip Navigation and read main content

 2018

-A limited edition of a pamphlet | chapbook (of Sze-Lorrain's sequenced poem) Not Meant as Poems was published by The Green Violin | Le Violon Vert in Montreal, Canada.
+A limited edition of a pamphlet | chapbook (of Sze-Lorrain's sequenced poem) Not Meant as Poems was published by The Green Violin | Le Violon Vert in Montréal, Canada.

 2015-16